-Introduction
+I. Introduction

 This is the first of two practice advisories addressing how to help naturalization applicants with disabilities, using Form N-648.
-This advisory describes the criteria for the disability exception.
-A separate practice advisory addresses how to complete Form N-648, as well as the procedure for submitting the form.
+This advisory describes the criteria for the disability exception, focusing on statutory and regulatory requirements.
+A separate practice advisory addresses how to complete Form N-648 in partnership with a medical professional, as well as the procedure for submitting the form.